• Skip to primary navigation

 What's the difference between grilled and blackened?

-Grilling salmon is a cooking technique where the salmon is cooked over an open flame whereas blackening is a cooking method where the salmon is coated in spices and pan seared.
+Grilling salmon is a cooking technique where the salmon is cooked over an open flame whereas blackening is a cooking method where the salmon is coated in spices and pan seared at a high temperature to create a blackened crust.

 Does blackened mean cajun?

-Blackening is a method used in cajun cuisine.
-Cajun seasoning tends to be more spicy.
+Blackening is a method used in cajun cooking, but it isn’t the same as cajun seasoning.
+Cajun seasoning tends to be spicier.
+You can purchase cajun seasoning as well.

 blackened salmon fillet on a plate with rice and parsley